DiermeierWolfgang/HomeAssistant_B2500SolarBattery_ZeroPowerControl/README.md

 > [!NOTE]
 > The payload sent to set the output power is typically intended to set a constant output power for a given time interval.
-> Eventhough the power setpoint is not intended for frequent changes the response time of the B2500 solar battery can keep up with periodic changes every 10 seconds.
+> Eventhough the power setpoint is not intended for frequent changes, the response time of the B2500 solar battery can keep up with periodic changes every 10 seconds.

 ````
 alias: B2500 Set Output Power